 But in 1837, it was re-landscaped by John Nash in a romantic style.
 Birds were introduced to the park at the same time.
-IT was during Prince Regent, later George IV that major changes as we know today occurred.
+It was during Prince Regent, later George IV that major changes as we know them today occurred.

 The park today is a mixture of history, urban green space, natural flower fields, and a haven for birds.
 Did you know there are Pelicans in St James’s Park?
 They have been there for 400 years now they were a gift from the Russians Ambassador to King Charles II.

-St James’s Park is a wonderful combination of large grass areas sheltered by trees for picnics, strolls by the lake, colorful beds of flowers, a children’s playground, and not to forget some of the monuments surrounding it.
+St James’s Park is a wonderful combination of large grass areas sheltered by trees for picnics.
+Strolls by the lake, colorful beds of flowers, a children’s playground, and not to forget some of the monuments surrounding it.